MithraBijumon/LS---Web-Dev/Week 4/Assignment.md

 - View a list of uploaded videos
 - Watch videos on a dedicated video player page
 - Basic Navbar and Sidebar for navigation
+- Able to share, like, subscribe and add to watch later

+Try to create as similar as possible with functionality

 ---